alemart/surgescript/docs/engine/level.md

 `time`: number.

 Elapsed time in the level, given in seconds.
+The level time will be frozen if the [cleared](#cleared) flag is set or if the player is dying.

 *Note:* this property is writable since Open Surge 0.6.0.